infews/infews.github.io/source/articles/2020-11-22-the-name-game.html.md

 keywords:
   - personal
   - names
+teaser: "My contribution to this 'what you call me' meme from 2020."
 ---

 _From the "Can you pronounce my name" game/meme from Twitter early fall, 2020.
 I love this one._ &mdash;dwf